Nobody will ever guess these delicious, soft, and cakelike Cool Whip Cookies are made with just 4 ingredients!

-SIMPLE INGREDIENTS - This recipe has just FOUR ingredients and is one of the easiest cookies to make.
-Best of all, chances are you already have all of the ingredients in your fridge, pantry, and freezer.
+COMMON INGREDIENTS - This recipe has just 4 ingredients and is one of the easiest cookies to make.
+Best of all, chances are you already have all the ingredients in your fridge, pantry, and freezer.

 CUSTOMIZABLE - The best part about these chewy cookies is that you can make them your own.
 From lemon and pineapple to strawberry flavor, this recipe allows you to make a variety of flavors.
-And because you can easily make them your own, you can serve them all year long.
-From summertime to Easter and Christmas time, these cookies are always a crowd pleaser.
+And because you can easily make them your own, you can serve them all year.
+These cookies are always a crowd-pleaser from summertime to Easter and Christmas time.

 KID-FRIENDLY - Your family is going to love these classic cake mix cookies.
 Invite your kids to roll the dough in powdered sugar.

-SIMPLE RECIPE - If you are looking for tasty cookies that are easy to make, this cool whip cookies recipe is for you.
-The batter comes together in mere minutes, and the cookies take about 15 minutes to bake.
+EASY RECIPE - If you are looking for tasty cookies that are easy to make, this Cool Whip cookies recipe is for you.
+The batter comes together in minutes, and the cookies take about 15 minutes to bake.
 The hardest part is to watch a batch of cookies sit on a wire rack and wait for them to cool.